jagotu/BACIL/thesis_text/thesis_text.md

 ### Harness

-As mentioned in [BACILHelpers](#bacilhelpers), our way of exposing additional functionality consists of implementing them in the `BACILHelpers` assembly which .NET calls directly and BACIL replaces with its own implementaiton.
+As mentioned in [BACILHelpers](#bacilhelpers), our way of exposing additional functionality comprises implementing them in the `BACILHelpers` assembly, which .NET calls directly and BACIL replaces with its own implementation.
 To facilitate benchmarks, we add two new methods: `StartTimer` which starts a timer and `GetTicks` which return the number of ticks since the start.
 The API was inspired by the API of `System.Diagnostics.StopWatch`, which is what the .NET implementation uses:

 ```C#
 static Stopwatch stopWatch = new Stopwatch();